twilson63/ngUpload/readme.md

 * `upload-options-enable-rails-csrf`: Turns on support for [Rails' CSRF](http://guides.rubyonrails.org/security.html#cross-site-request-forgery-csrf) by adding a hidden form field with the csrf token.

+* `upload-options-enable-csrf`: Turns on support for CSRF by adding a hidden form field with the csrf token fetched from cookies as configured in [$httpProvider.defaults.xsrfCookieName](https://docs.angularjs.org/api/ng/provider/$httpProvider).

+* `upload-options-csrf-param`: Name of the csrf parameter to be sent while submitting form (Default value: "CSRFToken").
+Only usable with `upload-options-enable-csrf` option.

 * `upload-options-before-submit`: function that gets triggered before the upload starts and if the function returns false it will cancel the submit.

 ### uploadSubmit